httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 of the respective servers.
 The other requirements can be met in a number of ways, which will vary based on specific deployments.
-The communication between a TTRP and backend or origin server, for example, might be authenticated in some way with the insertion and consumption of the `Client-Cert` field occurring only on that connection.
+The communication between a TTRP and backend or origin server, for example, might be authenticated in some way with the insertion and consumption of the `Client-Cert` and `Client-Cert-Chain` header fields occurring only on that connection.
 Alternatively the network topology might dictate a private network such that the backend application is only able to accept requests from the TTRP and the proxy can only make requests to that server.